BEST Banff Jasper Itinerary for 5 to 7 days: Canadian Rockies Road Trip 2023

 Miette Hot Springs

 Miette hot springs feature the hottest hot springs in the Canadian Rockies.
-The natural mineral water in these pools is flowing from the mountains and cooled to around 40 degrees Celsius or 104 Fahrenheit.
+The natural mineral water in these pools flows from the mountains and is cooled to around 40 degrees Celsius or 104 Fahrenheit.

-Day 3: Jasper downtown, Columbia Icefields Glacier tour and Icefields pkwy to Lake Louise
+Day 3: Columbia Icefields Glacier tour and Icefields Pkwy to Lake Louise

-In Day 3 of our Banff Jasper Itinerary we will explore Jasper downtown and then drive back on Icefields Parkway to Lake Louise.
-We took the Columbia Icefields Glacier tour during your road trip from Banff to Jasper, you should do it now.
+On Day 3 of our Jasper to Banff road trip, we will explore Jasper downtown in the morning and then drive back on Icefields Parkway to Lake Louise.
+If you did not take the Columbia Icefields Glacier tour during your road trip from Banff to Jasper, you should do it now.

-After checkout we stopped at the Jasper downtown for some food before starting our journey back on the Icefields parkway.
-The Jasper mountain town is bustling with hotels, lodges and restaurants.
+The Jasper mountain town is bustling with hotels, lodges, and restaurants.
 The Jasper train station and the train tracks run parallel to the town.

 Columbia Icefields Glacier tour and Skywalk